-- Generate and disseminate knowledge to inform public health practice, research, policy and curriculum. - Respond to public health priorities and emerging crisis through innovative programming and sustained partnerships for health and development.
+- > Generate and disseminate knowledge to inform public health practice, research, policy, and curriculum. - > Respond to public health priorities and emerging crisis through innovative programming and sustained partnerships for health and development. - > Lead the field of workforce development in public health locally and regionally. - > Establish platforms for meaningful community engagement of FHS students, faculty, and staff.

-CPHP collaborates closely with a variety of partners including national, regional and international entities such as academic institutions, ministries, UN agencies, NGOs, municipalities and local communities in Lebanon and throughout the Arab world.
+CPHP collaborates closely with a variety of partners including national, regional, and international entities such as academic institutions, ministries, UN agencies, NGOs, municipalities, and local communities in Lebanon and throughout the Arab world.